johnknutsonhc/Hennepin-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/repository-creation-process.md

         # My request

-        - GitHub App name: Azure Verified Modules
+        - GitHub App name: Hennepin Verified Modules

         - GitHub organization in which the app would be installed: Azure